YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Indeed by handcrafting IL to implement this feature, and then compiling it into a dll, and referencing , it is possible to test this feature today in visual studio.
 Everything, including intellisense, works exactly as expected.

+As such this feature is fully backwards compatible with all versions of C#, and of other .Net languages.

 ### 11. Design3 Advantages/Disadvantages

 #### Advantages